 The performance review itself is defined as: “An analysis of an employee’s work habits undertaken at a fixed point in time to determine the degree to which stated objectives and expectations have been reached” (Source Entrepreneur Europe).

-We often find that when managers think about reviewing performance against objectives they are thinking of a team member’s annual performance appraisal.
-Reviewing performance should not be something that takes place only in the annual appraisal meeting; good annual appraisals are a summary of ongoing discussions and reviews that go on throughout the year.
+We often find that when managers think about reviewing people performance against objectives, they are thinking of a team member’s annual performance appraisal.

-An effective process for reviewing performance will enable a manager to align each individual team member’s day-to-day actions with the overall objectives of both the employee and the business.
+An effective performance management process involving reviews will enable a manager to align each individual team member’s day-to-day actions with the overall objectives of both the employee and the business.

-It is well worthwhile seeking feedback from others on the team member’s performance related to their objectives.
+As part of the ongoing performance management process, to get the most out of the experience, it is well worthwhile seeking feedback from others on the team member, related to their objectives.
 This could come from customers, suppliers, other members of their team or other people in the business with whom they interact.